Mary Jane's Not a Virgin Anymore: Release

-The film had its premier at the Chicago Underground Film Festival on August 14, 1996.
-It was shown at a sold-out screenings at the Sundance Film Festival and South by Southwest in 1997.
-A Blu-ray and DVD compilation featuring Jacobson's 1993 film I Was a Teenage Serial Killer and several of her short films and music videos was released by the American Genre Film Archive on September 17, 2019.
+The film had its premiere at the Chicago Underground Film Festival on August 14, 1996.
+It was shown at sold-out screenings at the Sundance Film Festival, Raindance Film Festival and South by Southwest in 1997.
+It received a limited theatrical release in the United States on March 22, 1998.

+In 2019, the film received a 2K restoration from the American Genre Film Archive, and on September 17, 2019, the company released a Blu-ray and DVD compilation that featured Mary Jane's Not a Virgin Anymore and Jacobson's 1993 film I Was a Teenage Serial Killer, alongside several of her short films and music videos.